beamdee/wesher/README.md

 # dockerised wireguard mesh VPN setup for docker nodes

+**Status: currently not working as docker needs privilges and even setting ALL doesn't allow wg to be created.
+Can be run on host, so not sure if this needs to be dockerised.
+Might continue this later.**

 Setup a mesh wireguard VPN on docker nodes, quick and easy.